milkmanex1/netflix-clone/README.md

 I built a small segment of everyone's favourite video streaming site, with some features.

-Netflix Clone is built entirely from scratch with the following technologies:
+Netflix Clone is built from scratch with the following technologies:

 - React
 - Css Modules